Gitlab user gets blocked: Try out gitlab deployment tokens for openQA

 /var/lib/openqa/share/tests/vmdp /var/lib/openqa/share/tests/sle-12.pre_oado#920 /var/lib/openqa/share/tests/sle /var/lib/openqa/share/tests/dont_use.sle-11-sp3

-#7 Updated by nicksinger about 1 year ago
+#7 Updated by nicksinger over 2 years ago

 - Status changed from In Progress to Resolved

 openqa-pusher account seems blocked in gitlab again but can pull/push its changes: